 Formula:

-Let’s take another example so you can see how the mark-up affects your gross margin.
-In our next example, we will use a 20% mark-up.
+Now let’s take another example so you can see how the markup affects your gross margin.
+In this example, we will use a 20% markup.

 - Burden rate (i.e. statutory expenses): 12%